Municue

 Journalist

-Investigate why Lawnview-Forney alcohol permit had multiple deferrals
+Investigate Lawnview-Forney alcohol permit stall after unanimous votes

 Act before: After records request response (typically 10 business days)